JacekGlen/eth-pk-recover/research/m-out-of-n.md

 There exists a chunk that is included only in these `n-(m-1)` blocks.
 Thus there exists a chunk you do not know and input data cannot be recovered.

 Note that 32 bytes chunks do not weaken a private key.
-It means that, if an adversary knows `n-1` chunks, the private key is still secure.
+It means that, if an adversary knows all but one chunk, the private key is still secure.

 An example, 3 out of 5. `X` means that a chunk is included.
 Note that there are ${5\choose 5-(3-1)}=10$ chunks.